 If you’re not a fan of pan-seared salmon, you can bake the filets in a preheated four hundred fifty degree oven for ten to twelve minutes.
 You could also grill (if it’s not devastatingly cold in your region) on a grill preheated to medium and lightly oiled, for six to eight minutes per side.
 I don’t recommend steaming this fish at all.

 Well, that’s totally up to you.
 As I mentioned before, I serve this with Asian ingredients.
-You can keep it simple with rice, quinoa, or noodles, and a sauteed veg.
+You can keep it simple with steamed white rice, quinoa, or noodles, and a sauteed veg.
 If you want to do it up, add kimchi (homemade or store-bought), pickled daikon radish, green onions, cilantro, and enoki mushrooms.
 The choice and creativity I leave to you.

 However you serve your Miso-Ginger Salmon, you must pin it to share how quick and easy it is with your world.
-I hope I kept that as brief as possible while still giving you my tips and techniques for accomplishing a great, easy meal.
 If you’re into meal prepping, this a good one to include in your meal plan.
 Check out these BPA-free bento boxes to pack it in.

 Miso-Ginger Salmon- Quick & Easy